Enio Iommi: Biography

-In 1953, Enio Iommi met Susana Schneider, a young polyglot Argentinian woman of French-Swiss descent, to whom he married three years later and who played a decisive role in the development of his career as an artist.
+In 1953, Enio Iommi met Susana Schneider, a young polyglot Argentine woman of French-Swiss descent, to whom he married three years later and who played a decisive role in the development of his career as an artist.
 That same year, he was invited to work on a sculpture for what is now known as Casa Curuchet, designed by the architect Le Corbusier.
 The Modern Artists chose separate individual ways in 1955 and abandoned their activities as a group.
 Claudio Girola and Godofredo Iommi migrated to Chile.
-After his wedding, Enio moved his workshop to Morón district for two years before settling permanently in Palomar.
+After his wedding, Enio moved his workshop to Morón district for two years before settling permanently in El Palomar.
 In this period, he initiated collaboration with the Austrian architect Herman Loos, for whom he designed decorative items –an activity that enabled him to secure his livelihood whereas he continued to produce his personal work, which took a new direction.
 Without discarding Geometry, the new sculptures based on simple shapes as circles, squares, triangles and ellipses were more expressive.
 Enio Iommi began to feel choked with the Concrete art principles.
 On metal surfaces, he performed cuts, that deconstructed the initial plane in order to form new virtual volumes and create the space.
 This period, that the art critic López Anaya refers as “Baroque” stretched out for 25 years, during which Enio Iommi asserted his identity as a Modern sculptor.
 1957 was a year marked by the arrival of his daughter Claudia, followed by his son Rafael in 1964.
-Neither the former –an anthropologist– nor the latter –an astronomer–followed the steps of their father (albeit Rafael had dabbled in painting for a certain time), but they inherited a lifelong passion for the chosen disciplines.
+Neither the former, an anthropologist, nor the latter, an astronomer, followed the steps of their father (albeit Rafael had dabbled in painting for a certain time), but they inherited a lifelong passion for the chosen disciplines.